 Cursor vs Claude Code

 Compare Cursor and Claude Code side by side.
-Features, pricing, pros and cons to help you choose the right AI Coding Assistants for your workflow.
+Features, pricing, pros and cons to help you choose the right AI Coding Assistant for your workflow.

 Key Differences

 The core difference between Cursor and Claude Code comes down to their design philosophy and target audience.
-Cursor is built around Developers who want AI deeply integrated into their coding workflow, making it a natural fit for teams that prioritize that workflow.
-Claude Code, on the other hand, focuses on Developers comfortable with terminal who want maximum AI agency, which appeals to a different set of requirements.
-Pricing also diverges: Cursor charges Free tier, Pro $20/month, Business $40/user/month, while Claude Code offers Usage-based via Anthropic API, ~$3 per hour of active use.
-Both are actively developed, but they serve different niches within the AI Coding Assistants space.
+Cursor is built around engineers who want maximum AI capability and don't mind a different IDE, making it a natural fit for teams that prioritize that workflow.
+Claude Code, on the other hand, focuses on engineers comfortable in the terminal who work on complex multi-file changes, which appeals to a different set of requirements.
+Pricing also diverges: Cursor charges $20/mo Pro, $40/mo Business, while Claude Code offers API + Claude Pro $20/mo or Team $25/seat/mo.
+Both are actively developed, but they serve different niches within the AI Coding Assistant space.

 | Feature | Cursor | Claude Code |